apache/cloudstack-documentation/source/adminguide/virtual_machines/virtual_appliances.rst

 Properties
 ----------

-If the template contains properties that require the user input, those are being displayed on the 'Properties' section, similar to this:
+If the Template contains properties that require the user input, those are being displayed on the 'Properties' section, similar to this:

 |vapps-properties.png|